Tools and Utilities

 • Make a file transmission

-• Execute a program over the server
+• Execute a program on the server

 • Interact with network protocols